eclipse/imagen/docs/guide/acquisition/index.md

 those users who do not require backward seeking.

-Several concrete subclasses of `SeekableStream` are supplied in the `com.sun.media.jai.codec` package.
+Several concrete subclasses of `SeekableStream` are supplied in the `org.eclipse.imagen.media.codec` package.
 Three classes are provided for the purpose of adapting a standard `InputStream` to the `SeekableStream` interface.
 The `ForwardSeekableStream` class does not allow seeking backwards, but is inexpensive to use.
 The `FileCacheSeekableStream`